On the deep-water and shallow-water limits of the intermediate long wave equation from a statistical viewpoint: Introduction

 \end{remark}

 \begin{remark}\rm In this work, we focus our attention to the circle $\T$.
 From the physical point of view, it seems natural to study the problem on the real line.
 The difficulty of this problem comes from not only the roughness of the support but also the integrability of typical functions.
 See \cite{BO00, OQS} for the construction of invariant Gibbs dynamics in the context of the nonlinear Schr\"odinger equations on the real line.
 See also \cite{KMV}.
+In the focusing case (including the $k = 2$ case), however, we expect a triviality result (namely, a large-torus limit of the periodic Gibbs measures is ``trivial'' such as the Dirac delta measure on the trivial function (= the zero function) or a Gaussian measure); see \cite{Rider, TW} for such triviality results and further discussions in the context of the Gibbs measures associated with the focusing nonlinear Schr\"odinger equations on the real line.

 \end{remark}

 \begin{remark}\rm

 There are recent works \cite{FIH, Zine1, Zine2} on convergence of stochastic dynamics at the Gibbs equilibrium.
 One key difference between our work and these works is that, in \cite{FIH, Zine1, Zine2}, a single Gibbs measure remains invariant for the entire one-parameter family of dynamics, whereas, in our work, the Gibbs measure (and even the base Gaussian measure) varies as the depth parameter $\dl$ changes, requiring us to first establish the convergence at the level of the Gibbs measures.